Teenage Wildlife

 "Teenage Wildlife" is a song written by David Bowie in 1980 for the album Scary Monsters (And Super Creeps).
 Running at almost seven minutes, the song was the longest track on Scary Monsters, and Bowie's longest composition since "Station to Station" (1976), although it was surpassed in length by later tracks such as 2003's "Bring Me the Disco King" and 2016's "Blackstar".

-The song is structurally similar to "'Heroes" but does not feature a refrain; its verses only end with the title being sung over Fripp's guitar breaks.
+The song is structurally similar to "'Heroes" but does not feature a refrain; its verses only end with the title being sung over Robert Fripp's guitar breaks.
 Its backing vocals are reminiscent of the Ronettes, while piano is provided by Roy Bittan.
 The song's lyrics have been widely interpreted.
-One interpretation is they are an attack on Bowie imitators who emerged in the late 1970s, such as Gary Numan, who personally believed himself a target.
-Carr and Murray state that the song is Bowie reflecting on his younger self, while Pegg considers it a confrontation to critics who tried to prevent Bowie from evolving throughout the 1970s.
+One interpretation is they are an attack on "Bowie imitators" who emerged in the late 1970s, such as Gary Numan, who personally believed himself a target.
+Roy Carr and Charles Shaar Murray state that the song is Bowie reflecting on his younger self, while Nicholas Pegg considers it a confrontation to critics who tried to prevent Bowie from evolving throughout the 1970s.
 Bowie himself wrote in 2008 that the lyrics are about "taking a short view of life, not looking too far ahead and not predicting the oncoming hard knocks".